OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ## 5. MVCR Record Format: Section & Fields

-The MVCR is broken down into 6 sections for usability and to aid in understanding the core functions.
-The 6 sections are:
+The MVCR is broken down into 5 sections for usability and to aid in understanding the core function.
+The 5 sections are:

 1. Header
 2. Data Controller, Contact & Policy